 A lot has been written on the impact of Virtual reality (VR) and Augmented Reality (AR) in enhancing the customer servicing experience for specific sectors such as real estate, retail, media, and entertainment.
 However, a more interesting use case comes in the form of data visualization and data science.
 And there is a reason behind this.

-There are key drawbacks to how much data our eyes and mind can absorb from a laptop or projector screen – which is enhanced exponentially when looking at the various facts, insights, and correlation.
-The need of the hour is to increase the level of immersion presented by data visualization.
+There are key drawbacks to how much data our eyes and mind can absorb from a laptop or projector screen–which is enhanced exponentially when looking at the various facts, insights, and correlation.
+The need for the hour is to increase the level of immersion presented by data visualization.
 SAS says that we have a processing constraint of less than 1 kilobit per second of information.
 This is an eye-opening statement considering the huge volumes of data that hits us every second of the day.
 What’s the point of Big Data analysis coming to us at lightning speed when we cannot cope up with it at the data visualization stage?

 This is exactly where virtual reality comes in.

 With the help of extensive immersive experience, the user can be launched into a digital space with a 360ᵒ range of vision with 3D movement.
-This experience is more absorbing than flat presentation of data points.
+This experience is more absorbing than a flat presentation of data points.
 Imagine presenting millions of nodes of connections on a social media platform like LinkedIn and trying to gauge insights from it.
 Using VR can help solve the mega presentation problem beautifully.

 Thinking that the idea is pretty new?
 Actually no, the idea of VR for presenting huge number of data points or their inter-related connections has been around for quite some time.
 Take the instance of Goodyear tires.
 They had worked with VR veteran Dr. Robert Maples to craft an engrossing simulation of their racing tires with data derived from historical pointers.
 The influence and impact of the racing tires on every single variable was modelled, monitored, and analyzed in real-time VR.
 The objective?
-To find answer to a key query “Why cars fitted with Goodyear tires are losing the races?”
+To find an answer to a key query “Why cars fitted with Goodyear tires are losing the races?”
 VR based data visualization helped them find the answers in super quick time.

 Options available to us

 What is making VR based data visualization more appealing is the availability of hardware that boasts of lighter screens and smaller VR units capable of input, processing as well as storage.
 It all started with the 2014 launch of Google’s Cardboard VR headset and was revolutionized by Facebook’s Oculus Rift consumer grade headset.
-The latest to enter the foray is popular VR applications and gaming solutions provider, Unity 3D.
+The latest to enter the foray is popular VR applications and gaming solutions provide, Unity 3D.
 The company is firmly committed to its applications being used by data analysts and is working on a range of solutions meant to elevate the data visualization experience.